Katelynn MarfousiKM

 An unhappy customer blasts you on X. They say your company stole money from them by charging the annual fee after their trial period, which they definitely agreed to and just forgot to cancel before the 14 days were up.

 Unstrategic nonsense response: The sales rep writes a professional, apologetic email offering to extend the trial and make things right.
 At the same time, the marketing intern flippantly responds to the post, saying that the customer is a dummy and should have read the fine print better.
-The situation escalates out of control because nobody communicated internally, and there was no P&P established for these kinds of crisis comms situations.
+The situation escalates out of control because nobody communicated internally, and there was no P&P established for these kinds of crisis communication situations.

 Strategic response: The company decides beforehand that the success team will handle customer complaints.
 The social media person hands off the message, letting the rest of the team know what's going on.
 Customer success takes over, marketing drafts a carefully worded reply, the relationship is salvaged, and everyone is happy.